 Prayer is a mystery.

-These four verbs challenge my desire for a formula and simultaneously expose my heart’s weakness.
-First is waiting?
-Um, not such an easy assignment for impatient me in this hyper fast world.
+The first is waiting.
+Um, not such an easy assignment for impatient me in this hyper-fast world.
 Whining comes much more natural for me.

 So like a child I will ask for these four W’s of faith.
 I am incapable of this kind of faith on my own.
 Only the King of Kings can grant what He knows I need.
 Will you, with me, ask for the kind of faith that waits, watches, works and wrestles?